manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md

 ```

 <!-- example charset_table -->
-Accepted characters array, with case folding rules.
-Optional, default values are all characters of most non-CJK languages (`non_cjk`).
+`charset_table` specifies an array that maps letter characters to their case folded versions (or any other characters if you like).
+The default character set is `non_cjk` which includes most non-CJK languages.

-`charset_table` is a main workhorse of Manticore tokenization process, the process of extracting keywords from document text or query text.
-It controls what characters are accepted as valid and what are not, and how the accepted characters should be transformed (e.g. should the case be removed or not).
+`charset_table` is a workhorse of Manticore's tokenization process, which extracts keywords from document text or query text.
+It controls what characters are accepted as valid and how they should be transformed (e.g. whether case should be removed or not).

-You can think of `charset_table` as of a big table or array that has a mapping for each and every of 100K+ characters in Unicode.
-By default, every character maps to 0, which means that it does not occur within keywords and should be treated as a separator.
-Once mentioned in the table, character is mapped to some other character (most frequently, either to itself or to a lowercase letter), and is treated as a valid keyword part.
+By default, every character maps to 0, which means that it is not considered a valid keyword and is treated as a separator.
+Once a character is mentioned in the table, it is mapped to another character (most frequently, either to itself or to a lowercase letter) and is treated as a valid keyword part.

-The expected value format is a comma-separated list of mappings.
-Two simplest mappings simply declare a character as valid, and map a single character to another single character, respectively.
-But specifying the whole table in such form would result in bloated and barely manageable specifications.
-So there are several syntax shortcuts that let you map ranges of characters at once.
-The complete list is as follows:
+charset_table uses a comma-separated list of mappings to declare characters as valid or to map them to other characters.
+Syntax shortcuts are available for mapping ranges of characters at once:

-* `A->a` - Single char mapping, declares source char 'A' as allowed to occur within keywords and maps it to destination char 'a' (but does *not* declare 'a' as allowed).
+* Single char mapping: `A->a`.
+Declares the source character 'A' as allowed within keywords and maps it to the destination character 'a' (but does not declare 'a' as allowed).
-* `A..Z->a..z` - Range mapping, declares all chars in source range as allowed and maps them to the destination range.
-Does *not* declare destination range as allowed.
-Also checks range's lengths (the lengths must be equal).
+* Range mapping: `A..Z->a..z`.
+Declares all characters in the source range as allowed and maps them to the destination range.
+Does not declare the destination range as allowed.
+Checks the lengths of both ranges.
-* `a` - Stray char mapping, declares a character as allowed and maps it to itself.
-Equivalent to a->a single char mapping.
+* Stray char mapping: `a`.
+Declares a character as allowed and maps it to itself.
+Equivalent to `a->a` single char mapping.
-* `a..z` - Stray range mapping, declares all characters in range as allowed and maps them to themselves.
+* Stray range mapping: `a..z`.
+Declares all characters in the range as allowed and maps them to themselves.
 Equivalent to `a..z->a..z` range mapping.
-* `A..Z/2` - Checkerboard range map.
-Maps every pair of chars to the second char.
-More formally, declares odd characters in range as allowed and maps them to the even ones; also declares even characters as allowed and maps them to themselves.
+* Checkerboard range mapping: `A..Z/2`.
+Maps every pair of characters to the second character.
 For instance, `A..Z/2` is equivalent to `A->B, B->B, C->D, D->D, ..., Y->Z, Z->Z`.
-This mapping shortcut is helpful for a number of Unicode blocks where uppercase and lowercase letters go in such interleaved order instead of contiguous chunks.
+This mapping shortcut is helpful for Unicode blocks where uppercase and lowercase letters go in an interleaved order.

-Control characters with codes from 0 to 32 are always treated as separators.
-Characters with codes 33 to 127, i.e. 7-bit ASCII characters, can be used in the mappings as is.
-To avoid configuration file encoding issues, 8-bit ASCII characters and Unicode characters must be specified in `U+xxx` form, where `xxx` is hexadecimal codepoint number.
-This form can also be used for 7-bit ASCII characters to encode special ones: e.g. use `U+2E` to encode dot, `U+2C` to encode comma.
-The minimal accepted unicode character code is `U+0021`.
+For characters with codes from 0 to 32, and those in the range of 127 to 8-bit ASCII and Unicode characters, Manticore always treats them as separators.
+To avoid configuration file encoding issues, 8-bit ASCII characters and Unicode characters must be specified in `U+XXX` form, where `XXX` is a hexadecimal code point number.
+The minimal accepted Unicode character code is `U+0021`.

-You can redefine character mapping by specifying it again with another mapping.
-For example built-in array `non_cjk` includes characters `Ä` and `ä` and maps them both to ascii character `a` which may not work in some cases (e.g. for the German language).
-In this case you can redefine the characters so:
+If the default mappings are insufficient for your needs, you can redefine the character mappings by specifying them again with another mapping.
+For example, if the built-in `non_cjk` array includes characters `Ä` and `ä` and maps them both to the ASCII character `a`, you can redefine those characters by adding the Unicode code points for them, like this:

 ```
 charset_table = non_cjk,U+00E4,U+00C4